Making plans for when you leave the hospital is a very important part of your total hip replacement recovery.

 Allina Health's Patient Education Department experts

-Talk with a social worker to see if you qualify for a stay at a skilled nursing/swing bed facility.
+Talk with a social worker to see if you qualify for a stay at a transitional care unit (TCU) or short-term rehabilitation center.